manulera/OpenCloning_frontend/README.md

 ### eLabFTW

-The API keys should be in the ignored file `.env.development.local`
+The API keys should be in the ignored file `.env.local`

 Example file: